West Gate Tunnel: Business case

 A partly-redacted business case for the Western Distributor was released in December 2015.
-In a move that was later criticised by the Victorian Auditor-General, the business case also included lane widening and other freeway improvements on the West Gate Freeway and Monash Freeway, between 15 km and 60 km from the core West Gate Tunnel project.
+In a move that was later criticised by the Victorian Auditor-General, the business case also included lane widening and other freeway improvements on the West Gate and Monash Freeways, between 15 km and 60 km from the core West Gate Tunnel project.
 The business case concluded that the project had investment merit and would result in greater productivity, a more competitive port, less reliance on the West Gate Bridge and better liveability, particularly in the inner west.
 It found a benefit cost ratio (BCR) of 1.3 using "conservative state modelling" and explained: "What this means is for every $1 invested, the project will bring at least $1.30 benefit."
 With the Monash Freeway works excluded, the BCR was 1.1.